amlawson98/Topological-Fluids/README.md

 # Topological-Fluids

-Data Processing and MOdelling used for Alexander Lawson's Senior Thesis at Brown University, 2020.
+Data Processing and Modelling used for Alexander Lawson's Senior Thesis at Brown University, 2020.
 Advised by J.B.
 Marston.

 Title: STOCHASTIC MODELING OF TOPOLOGICAL GEOPHYSICAL WAVES

 Abstract:
 In this Senior Thesis, a derivation is presented that demonstrates how the k-space phase singularities in Poincairé inertia-gravity waves, which have been shown by Deplace, Venaille, and Marston to provided a novel, topological explanation for equatorial geophysical